ukduw/hybrid-tradebot-py/README.md

 A trader cannot make 10 plays simultaneously or constantly be "on the ball" from 04:00 - 20:00 market time, but the bot can.
 This allows traders to capture opportunities that they had the right strategy for but would otherwise have missed.

 **The user could work a full time job with a normal sleep schedule while the bot executes their strategies autonomously, literally from dawn till dusk.** The user would simply have to run a screener and set new conditions for the bot once a day after work.
+Emotional trading is also eliminated, ensuring that all trades are made strictly according to the user's strategies.

+## Profit-Taking and Risk Management
+Trailing stop-loss logic allows winning plays to run, protecting profits against downturns.
+The default setting is for the trailing stop to only activate when the %Change is 15% over the entry.
+This is to allow for fluctuations around the entry price, where the only price action that should result in an exit is the stop-loss being hit.
+The trailing stop-loss is a profit-taking measure that should only activate if the ticker is a confirmed winner.
+These settings can be changed/removed to suit different strategies.

-The bot also simplifies position size management.
-The user can input a different dollar amount per position, allowing for per-ticker risk management.
-The program then determines the position size automatically by dividing the inputted dollar amount by the intraday price and rounding up.
-It also eliminates emotional trading and ensures that all trades are made strictly according to the user's strategies.
+Position size management is simplified.
+The user can input a different dollar amount per ticker.
+The program then determines each position size automatically:
+- Rounded Up(Dollar Value / Entry Price) = Quantity

-## Trade Statistics and Notifications
+## CSV Export and Push Notifications
 Entry and exit data are piped to a CSV file for easy export.
 The user can utilize this to generate statistics and optimize their strategies or to experiment with new strategies.

-Notifications on entries and exits are sent to the user via Telegram, so the user can monitor the bot's activity throughout the day.
+Push notifications are sent to the user's phone on entry/exit so the user can monitor the bot's activity throughout the day.
+The notifications contain the ticker, number of shares, order type, entry/exit point:
+- e.g. "50 AAPL Market buy placed at $203.53"